-- ESPA v4.4.4 IP interface (TCP server socket with configurable port) for incoming event messages.
+- ESPA v4.4.4 TCP client interface (destination IP address and port are configurable).
 This interface is not encrypted. - SIP-DECT interface (AXI on TCP port 12622) - SNMPv2c TCP interface for outgoing TRAPS.
 This interface is not encrypted. - Unencrypted HTTP connections (port 8082) are redirected to HTTPS (port 8444) by default.